 The month of January is an optional term for CU students which provides the ideal study abroad scenario.
 Students at Cornerstone are encouraged to experience the world outside of their every-day routine.
 Studying abroad is a great way to do this, while also accomplishing academic goals and expanding your worldview.
-Check out any of the trips below and start dreaming about the adventures ahead!
+J-Term 2017 trips coming soon!